-3.12.1.7 To promote green building practices in the construction of new municipal buildings and the renovation of existing municipal buildings for energy conservation and climate change.
+3.12.1.7 To promote green building practices in the construction of new municipal buildings and the renovation of existing municipal buildings for energy conservation and to assist in climate change adaption.

 3.13 TOURISM GOAL

 Tourism has the potential to make a significant contribution to the Township economy.
 Tourism opportunities arise from the Township's strength of history, architecture and ecological importance, and its proximity to Lake Ontario.
 As well, the Township is well positioned to take advantage of tourist traffic occurring along the Loyalist Parkway (Highway 33) and Highway 401.
 It is a goal of this Plan to enhance tourism's role in the Township's economy as an employment opportunity and income source.